 - Final thoughts

 A body brief is a type of shapewear similar to pants.
 It has compression panels on the side and in front, and at the back.
-This shapewear is designed to smoothen the abdomen and improve the appearance of the midsection.
+This body shapewear is designed to smoothen the abdomen and improve the appearance of the midsection.

 These tights are solely for your bum and thighs.
 They give both areas a smooth form and shape, so when you wear a skirt or dress, they will fit you well.
 Control tights are easy to wear.

 Of all the types of shapewear, corsets are by far the oldest.
 This undergarment adds an extra layer of compressed fabric to your waist area to make it slimmer.
 It is arguably the most used shapewear of the modern era and blends well with other undergarments.
 Some corsets are slow seamless; onlookers can hardly tell you have them on except those with experience eyes.
-Corsets have become more popular in recent times due to celebs like Kim Kardashian hardly ever leaving home without wearing one.
+Waist trainer have become more popular in recent times due to celebs like Kim Kardashian hardly ever leaving home without wearing one.

 Some may frown at seeing singlet on this list, but there are modern versions with compressive features.
 A compressed single will give you the leeway to wear any bra of your choice.
-This shapewear is best for ladies with large busts or those who don’t want to wear bodyshaper or briefs too tight.
+This shapewear is best for ladies with large busts or those who don’t want to wear body shaping or briefs too tight.

 Control pants have been around for a long time.
 They have compressive features and add some more control to your upper body.
 They accentuate the waist and flatten their tummy.

 This is another type of shapewear.
 Half slips are easy to wear under mini skirts for those who like to wear short dresses.
 They protect your thighs and give your stomach an attractive form.
-Half slips are not as compressive as other shapewear, so you can wear them for much longer.
+Half slips are not as compressive as other shapewear option, so you can wear them for much longer.

 An arm shaper is worn under long sleeves for extra definition.
 It offers light control and allows you to wear any bra of your choice.
-Arm shapers are great for women with flabby arms, but the only downside to them is that they can only be worn with long sleeves, not short sleeves or armless clothes.
+Arm shapers are great for women with flabby arms, but the only downside to them is that they can only be worn with long sleeves, not shorts sleeves or armless clothes.